jubarajmukherjee/webscraping/README.md

 What I learnt from it?
->Beautiful Soup is a powerful library used to scrape data easily
+>Beautiful Soup is a powerful library used to scrape data easily,
 >Pandas module helps to organise the data